Find Healthcare Schools

 • Interview or examine patients to collect clinical data.

-When polled, Respiratory Therapy Technicians say the following skills are most frequently used in their jobs:
+Respiratory Therapy Technicians state the following job skills are important in their day-to-day work.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.